wxie2017/wxie2017.github.io/pages/speech/introduction_to_free_software.md

 Freedom 2, you would understan Freedom 3 - it makes software evolve and better.

 In brief, Free software means user can run, copy, distribute, study, change and improve the software.
-Dear friends, next time before you run a program, please ask you self:
+Dear friends, next time before you run a program, please ask yourself:
 - Is the software a free software?
 Does it give me the 4 essential freedoms?

-Thank you.
+This is the most important thing to ask.

 Thank you.